Journey out of this world to World of WearableArt® Awards Show

 Showtime in Wellington

-Don’t miss this amazing opportunity to visit New Zealand’s coolest little capital this September/October, where the whole city embraces WOW being in town - Wellington really does love WOW.
+Don’t miss this amazing opportunity to visit New Zealand’s coolest little capital, where the whole city embraces WOW being in town - Wellington really does love WOW.

 Wellington’s shop windows are all dressed up for the occasion as part of the annual Retail Window Competition.
 Restaurants have WOW themed menus; an Edible Art competition provides an opportunity for culinary artists to exercise their creative flair and the streets are lined with WOW flags.
 It’s unmissable when WOW is in town!
 During the show season be sure to grab an Insider’s Guide from the WOW HUB outside TSB Arena and explore all the parts of the city that will literally make you say wow!